-History of The Copper Club
+History of the Copper Club

 The Copper Club was formed in 1944 to convene all participants in the copper industry.
-It is comprised of copper producers, fabricators, refiners, dealers, traders and merchants.
-It is the leading organization for networking, educational grants and events for those who support the copper industry.

-The first Copper Club dinner was held in December 1944 at Washington’s Hotel 2400, with about 125 in attendance.
+The first Copper Club dinner was held in December 1944 at Washington’s Hotel 2400, with about 125 members in attendance.
 Subsequent dinners were held in New York, which at the time was the center of the metals industry and home to many of the country’s key copper companies.

-2021-22 Board of Directors
+Board of Directors

 Chairman

-Stephen T. Higgins, Freeport-McMoRan*
+Stephen T. Higgins – Freeport-McMoRan*

 Secretary/Treasurer

-Bernard Schilberg, Prime Materials Recovery, Inc.*
+Bernie Schilberg – Prime Materials Recovery, Inc.*

 Directors